 RTP – Return to Player

 Playing slots should be fun, done responsibly and within your budget, not as a means to make money.
-If you have a fundamental understanding of how slots work, then you likely also know that the house has an edge.
-This means that in the short run, you might beat the casino, while in the long run, the casino always wins.
-RTP, or Return To Player, is the mechanism that assures the casino of long term profit and RTP is what we’re going to take a look at here.
+If you have a fundamental understanding of how slots work, then you likely also know that the house has the upper hand.
+Of course, on a good day you might walk away as the victor.
+But in the long run, the casino WILL win.
+RTP, which is short for Return To Player, is the mechanism that makes sure the casino will make long term profit, and RTP is exactly what we’re going to take a closer look at in this article.

 Slots may be all about luck, but basic knowledge of slot machines can still come in handy.
-There are a large number of casino games available on the market of varying quality, and while most are fair, there are always going to be bad apples.
-We are going to try and help you identify those bad apples so you can stay away from all the pitfalls.
+There are a large number of casino games of varying quality available on the market.
+Most of them are fair in the sense that they’re certified, audited by third party testing agencies, and properly licensed.
+With that said, there are always going to be bad apples.
+Luckily, we are here to try and help you identify those bad apples so you can stay away from all the pitfalls.

-Normally, the RTP shouldn’t really be a factor to consider when choosing what online slot to play, unless the RTP is lower than usual.
-We would advise against playing online slots with an RTP lower than 94%.
-However, due to increased taxes and stringent regulations, many casinos have had to lower the RTP to make up for lost revenue.
-Generally speaking, well-balanced slots and quality mathematical designs are of much greater importance.
-Game developers may also advertise huge potential along with a ridiculous number of paylines, but in reality, you may be just as unlikely landing a jackpot on Mega Fortune than you are landing a max win on the slot in question.
+Normally, the RTP shouldn’t really be a factor to consider when choosing what online slot to play, unless the RTP is exceptionally low.
+We would advise against playing online slots with an RTP lower than 95%.
+However, due to the casino industry having become more regulated, many casinos have been forced to lower the RTP to make up for lost revenue.

 Practical examples of RTP

-For this tutorial, let’s assume that our slot machine has an RTP of 100%.
-In practical terms, this would mean that the casino would break even on the machine.
-They would end up on zero in the long run while each player would have a personal RTP totally different from the others.
-Our slot would basically give back all the money wagered to the players.
+To help you understand how RTP works, let’s assume that our slot machine has a RTP of 100%.
+In practice, this means that the casino would break even on the machine.
+After a year of operation, the slot would basically give back all the money wagered to the players, but each individual player may have a vastly different experience when compared to another player.
 Will it give all YOUR money back?
-Probably not.
+Most likely not.
 That’s important to remember.
-If you’re lucky, however, it could give back your money AND someone else’s too.
+If you’re lucky, the slot machine could give back your money AND someone else’s too.
 As we said before, the RTP doesn’t mean much over 1 or even 50 individual sessions.
-Your personal RTP can end up being 140% after you’re done playing for the day.
-Play enough spins, however, and this number WILL even out and eventually reach the stated RTP.
+Your individual RTP can end up being 140% after you’re done playing for the day.
+Play enough spins, however, and this number WILL eventually even out.

-Most online casinos offer slots with an RTP in the 94-97% range.
-This ensures that they will make profit, something that is, of course, necessary if you want to be able to run a casino.
+As a standard, most reputable casinos offer games with the RTP set somewhere between 94%-97% (96% is the most common).
+This ensures that they will make profit, something that is, of course, necessary to survive as an operator.
 The RTP of any given slot should be stated in the help file, or in the info text of the slot, although there are some exceptions to this.
 Games licensed in Curacao, for example, won’t always disclose the RTP.
 More on this further below.

 Variance / Volatility

 Variance is the spice that makes slots interesting to play.
-If variance works in your favour, you can hit a massive win on your very first spin and walk away with a huge profit.
+If variance works in your favor, you can hit a massive win on your very first spin and walk away with a huge profit.
 On a day like this, the casino might actually end up in the red.
 In fact, there have been examples of casinos having to close due to players having landed extreme wins that the operator had failed to protect themselves from.
-Most of the times, however, all the casino owner has to do is to sit back and wait as the RTP evens out.
+Most of the time, however, all the casino owner has to do is to sit back and wait as for the RTP to even out.

 Games to avoid

-- Jackpot slots usually have lower RTP since part of every bet has to go to the jackpot.
+- Jackpot slots usually offer lower RTP since each spin needs to contribute to the jackpot.

-- Keep in mind that variance has a greater impact on your individual sessions as opposed to a 1-2% difference in RTP.
+- Volatility has a much bigger impact on your individual sessions as opposed to a 1-2% difference in RTP.